mt-imperial/UbuntuServer/README.md

 Change Time and Date
 ===================

-##### ubuntu has a graphical interface and an easy system for the change of time zone
+##### Ubuntu has a graphical interface and an easy system for the change of time zone

 ```
 Option 1: You choose the data